War and Peace: Reception

 One of the first comprehensive articles on the novel was that of Pavel Annenkov, published in #2, 1868 issue of Vestnik Evropy.
 The critic praised Tolstoy's masterful portrayal of man at war, marveled at the complexity of the whole composition, organically merging historical facts and fiction.
-"The dazzling side of the novel", according to Annenkov, was "the natural simplicity with which [the author] transports the worldly affairs and big social events down to the level of a character who witnesses them."
-Annekov thought the historical gallery of the novel was incomplete with the two "great raznotchintsys", Speransky and Arakcheyev, and deplored the fact that the author stopped at introducing to the novel "this relatively rough but original element".
-In the end the critic called the novel "the whole epoch in the Russian fiction".
+"The dazzling side of the novel," according to Annenkov, was "the natural simplicity with which [the author] transports the worldly affairs and big social events down to the level of a character who witnesses them."
+Annekov thought the historical gallery of the novel was incomplete with the two "great raznotchintsys", Speransky and Arakcheyev, and deplored the fact that the author stopped at introducing to the novel "this relatively rough but original element."
+In the end the critic called the novel "the whole epoch in the Russian fiction."

 Slavophiles declared Tolstoy their "bogatyr" and pronounced War and Peace "the Bible of the new national idea".
 Several articles on War and Peace were published in 1869–70 in Zarya magazine by Nikolay Strakhov.
 "War and Peace is the work of genius, equal to everything that the Russian literature has produced before", he pronounced in the first, smaller essay.
 "It is now quite clear that from 1868 when the War and Peace was published the very essence of what we call Russian literature has become quite different, acquired the new form and meaning", the critic continued later.
 Strakhov was the first critic in Russia who declared Tolstoy's novel to be a masterpiece of a level previously unknown in Russian literature.
 Still, being a true Slavophile, he could not fail to see the novel as promoting the major Slavophiliac ideas of "meek Russian character's supremacy over the rapacious European kind" (using Apollon Grigoryev's formula).
-Years later, in 1878, discussing Strakhov's own book The World as a Whole, Tolstoy criticized both Grigoriev's concept (of "Russian meekness vs. Western bestiality") and Strakhov's interpretation of it.
+Years later, in 1878, discussing Strakhov's own book The World as a Whole, Tolstoy criticized both Grigoryev's concept (of "Russian meekness vs. Western bestiality") and Strakhov's interpretation of it.